With the 1.1 renewal season behind us, now is the perfect moment to step back and reflect on the events that made 2020 so memorable.

 Delivering market-leading broker and client service also demands unconstrained access and use to technology and the latest data, enabling comprehensive and timely exploration of options and alternatives to develop creative and innovative solutions.
 However, it seems that many Insurers still lack the right access to the latest tools and data.

-An unsettling statistic emerged from a recent survey undertaken with 100 insurers and 100 Reinsurers across the U.S. and Europe - only 16% of respondents saying that they have access to all of the latest-up-to date data.
-Worryingly, 81% have had to make pre-bind decisions and 72% have had to make post-bind decisions that are not based on all of the data necessary to be profitable, potentially influencing the bottom line, and nearly nine in ten respondents in our survey had concerns that competitors were better at using technology to make more accurate scientific decisions on risk.
+An unsettling statistic emerged from a recent survey undertaken with 100 insurers and 100 Reinsurers across the U.S. and Europe.
+With only 16% of respondents saying that they have access to all of the latest-up-to date data.
+Worryingly, 81% have had to make pre-bind decisions and 72% have had to make post-bind decisions that are not based on all of the data necessary to be profitable, potentially influencing the bottom line.
+This means that nearly nine in ten respondents in our survey had concerns that competitors were better at using technology to make more accurate scientific decisions on risk.

 These survey responses correlate with stories in the market of exposure management analysis and reporting taking several hours and even days to run, especially when modeling the marginal impact of large multi-country portfolios to considered exposed limit, assumed/inuring treaty structures and outwards reinsurance.
 This delay hinders the organizational agility to adapt to market conditions, while the operational cost loads the expense ratio.